THOMASELOVE/431-classes-2026/movies/movies_2026.md

 [Kiki's Delivery Service (Majo no takkyûbin)](https://www.imdb.com/title/tt0097814) | 1989 | A young witch, on her mandatory year of independent life, finds fitting into a new community difficult while she supports herself by running an air courier service.
 [Knives Out](https://www.imdb.com/title/tt8946378) | 2019 | When renowned crime novelist Harlan Thrombey is found dead at his estate just after his 85th birthday, the inquisitive and debonair Detective Benoit Blanc is mysteriously enlisted to investigate.
 [KPop Demon Hunters](https://www.imdb.com/title/tt14205554) | 2025 | A world-renowned K-Pop girl group balance their lives in the spotlight with their secret identities as demon hunters.
+[The Life of Pi](https://www.imdb.com/title/tt0454876/) | 2012 | A young man who survives a disaster at sea is hurtled into an epic journey of adventure and discovery.
+While cast away, he forms an unexpected connection with another survivor: a fearsome Bengal tiger.
 [Lord of the Rings: The Fellowship of the Ring](https://www.imdb.com/title/tt0120737) | 2001 | A meek Hobbit from the Shire and eight companions set out on a journey to destroy the powerful One Ring and save Middle-earth from the Dark Lord Sauron.
 [Miracle in Cell No. 7 (7-beon-bang-ui seon-mul)](https://www.imdb.com/title/tt2659414) | 2013 | A story about the love between a mentally-ill father and his lovingly adorable daughter.
 [National Lampoon's Christmas Vacation](https://www.imdb.com/title/tt0097958) | 1989 | The Griswold family's plans for a big family Christmas predictably turn into a big disaster.